j-barata/marketbasket-sbp-sample/README.md

 This repository contains many Maven modules:
 * `market.basket.sbp.sample.api` which provides a set of interfaces used by the application.
 Each plugin provides its own implementation of these interfaces.
 * `market.basket.sbp.sample.application` which provides the main application.
-* `market.basket.sbp.sample.plugins.*` which provides a plugin embedding a set of specific features: controller, image resource.
+* `market.basket.sbp.sample.plugins.*` which provides several plugins embedding a set of specific features: controller, image resource.

 ![Market Basket Plugins](doc/marketbasket-plugins.png)